mxmilkiib/mixxx-reloop-beatmix-2-4-milkii/README.md

 ## Overview

-This controller mapping provides enhanced functionality for the Reloop Beatmix 2/4, including improved FX handling, beat-synchronized LED flashing, and better MIDI control integration.
-The original script has been extended from 782 lines to 1169 lines with new features and bug fixes.
+This controller mapping provides enhanced functionality for the Reloop Beatmix 2/4, including advanced FX management, intelligent MIDI processing, beat-synchronized LED flashing, and robust state management.
+The original script has been extended from 782 lines to 1318 lines with sophisticated new features and comprehensive improvements.

 ## Features